consulo/consulo-help.github.io/docs/platform/settings/platform.and.plugins.md

 Plugins can be installed locally from your computer by clicking the
 <img src="platform.and.plugins/images/install_button.png" alt="install"/> button located next to the refresh button.

-The list can be filtered with the "Show" drop-down menu.
+The list can be filtered with the *Show* drop-down menu.

 ![Installed Plugins Page](platform.and.plugins/images/installed.show_menu.png)